IBM-Cloud/docs/services/iotrtinsights/index.md

   4. Click ![Create icon.](images/create.png "Create icon") to create the data source and connect to it.
 4. Start using IoT Real-Time Insights.
 You can now start using IoT Real-Time Insights by adding users, connecting your devices, configuring dashboards to view relevant device data, and setting up alerts.
+>**Selecting your Real-Time Insights instance:** If you have been granted access to any additional Real-Time Insights instances as an operator or administrator you can quickly switch between these instances.
+In the Real-Time Insights console, click your user name and select the instance that you want to access.

 ># Related Links {:class="linklist"}